-Shipping – Admiralty and Maritime Lawyers Karachi Pakistan, mainly involves Carriage of Goods by Sea Act 1925 (Hauge Rules), Merchant Shipping Ordinance 2001 and Admiralty Jurisdiction of High Courts Ordinance, 1980.
-We represent clients in relation to ship breaking, shipping companies and individual consignees to appear against national and international shipping organizations.
+BEST ADMIRALTY SHIPPING MARITIME LAWYERS KARACHI PAKISTAN, The Shipping – Admiralty and Maritime mainly involve Carriage of Goods by Sea Act 1925 (Hauge Rules), Merchant Shipping Ordinance 2001, and Admiralty Jurisdiction of High Courts Ordinance, 1980.
+We, as BEST ADMIRALTY SHIPPING | Maritime Lawyers | Top Law Firms Karachi Pakistan represent clients concerning shipping breaking, shipping companies, and individual consignees to appear against national and international shipping organizations.

 Claims for damage to cargo shipped in international commerce are governed by the Carriage of Goods by Sea Act.
-One of its key features is that a ship owner is liable for cargo damaged from “hook to hook,” meaning from loading to discharge, unless it is exonerated under one of 17 exceptions to liability, such as an “act of God,” the inherent nature of the goods, errors in navigation, and management of the ship.
+One of its key features is that a shipowner is liable for cargo damaged from “hook to hook,” meaning from loading to discharge unless it is exonerated under one of 17 exceptions to liability, such as an “act of God,” the inherent nature of the goods, errors in navigation, and management of the ship.

 Personal injuries to seamen:

 Seamen injured aboard the principle of maintenance and cure applied.
-The principle of maintenance and cure requires a shipowner to both pay for an injured seaman’s medical treatment until maximum medical recovery is obtained and provide basic living expenses until completion of the voyage, even if the seaman is no longer aboard ship.
-The seaman is entitled to maintenance & cure as of right, unless he was injured due to his own willful gross negligence.
+The principle of maintenance and cure requires a shipowner to both pay for an injured seaman’s medical treatment until maximum medical recovery is obtained and provide basic living expenses until completion of the voyage, even if the seaman is no longer aboard the ship.
+The seaman is entitled to maintenance & cure as of right unless he was injured due to his willful gross negligence.
 It is similar in some ways to workers’ compensation.

 Personal injuries to passengers: